aphyr/distsys-class/README.markdown

     - Maybe 4 rounds all the time if you have a bad Paxos impl (e.g. Cassandra)
   - So if you do Paxos between datacenters, be ready for that cost!
   - Because the minimum latencies are higher than users will tolerate
+    - Cache cache cache
+    - Queue writes and relay asynchronously
     - Consider reduced consistency guarantees in exchange for lower latency
-    - CRDTs can always give you safe local reads
+    - CRDTs can always give you safe local writes
     - Causal consistency and HATs can be good calls here
 - What about strongly consistent stuff?
   - Chances are a geographically distributed service has natural planes of